tkmourya/Calculator/README.md

 # CALCULATOR
-simple form using html only
+simple form using html, css and js